Eliel Saarinen: Move to the United States

 Eliel Saarinen moved to the United States in 1923 after his competition entry for the Tribune Tower in Chicago, Illinois, won second place.
 While it was not built, the streamlined design inspired the architecture of many other skyscrapers.
 Saarinen first settled in Evanston, Illinois, where he worked on his scheme for the development of the Chicago lake front.
 In 1924 he became a visiting professor at the University of Michigan.

 In 1925 George Gough Booth asked him to design the campus of Cranbrook Educational Community, intended to be an American equivalent to the Bauhaus.
 Saarinen taught there and became president of the Cranbrook Academy of Art in 1932.
 Among his student-collaborators were Ray Eames (then Ray Kaiser) and Charles Eames; Saarinen influenced their subsequent furniture design.

 During 1929–34, Saarinen contributed product designs for the Wilcox Silver Plate Co. / International Silver Company in Meriden, Connecticut.
 His iconic tea urn (c.
 1934) was first exhibited in 1934-35 at the Metropolitan Museum of Art in New York.
 Over the years, the tea urn has been widely exhibited, including in St. Louis Modern (2015–16) at the St Louis Art Museum, Cranbrook Goes to the Movies: Films and Their Objects, 1925–1975 at the Cranbrook Art Museum (2014–15), and in 2005–07, in the touring exhibition Modernism in American Silver: 20th-Century Design, organized by the Dallas Museum of Art, which also traveled to the Smithsonian Institution in Washington, DC.
 In 1951-52, the tea urn was featured in the Eliel Saarinen Memorial Exhibition which traveled to multiple venues across the United States.
 In addition to Cranbrook, the Dallas Museum and the St Louis Museum, The British Museum in London and the Metropolitan Museum of Art also hold tea urn-related Eliel Saarinen designs.

-His son, Eero (1910–1961), became one of the most important American architects of the mid-20th century as one of the leaders of the International and Neo-futurist styles.
+His son, Eero Saarinen (1910–1961), became one of the most important American architects of the mid-20th century as one of the leaders of the International and Neo-futurist styles.
 Saarinen's student Edmund N. Bacon achieved national prominence as Executive Director of the Philadelphia City Planning Commission from 1949 to 1970.

-Eliel received the AIA Gold Medal in 1947.
+Eliel Saarinen received the AIA Gold Medal in 1947.